Combing a hedgehog over a field: Introduction

 The main idea behind the proofs of our results is quite close to the case of the real spheres.
 We have already disposed of the case of odd $n$ in Remark~\ref{rem:Explicit}.
 For $n>0$ even, we replace the Euler class $e_{top}(T_{S^n})\in H^n(S^n,\Z)$ with the Euler class $e(T_{Q^o})$ in the {\em Chow-Witt group} $\CHW^n(Q^o)$.
-A fundamental result of Morel \cite[\S~8.2]{Mor12} says that for a smooth affine $k$-scheme $X$ of dimension $n$ over a perfect field $k$, with a rank $n$ vector bundle $E$, $E$ admits a non-vanishing section if and only if the Euler class $e(E)$ vanishes (in this form, the result also relies on work of Asok-Fasel \cite{AF16} and Asok-Hoyois-Wendt \cite{AHW17}, see Theorem~\ref{thm:Morel_criterion} for the discussion).
-Since $Q^o$ is not proper over $k$, we do not have a nice analog of the Gau{\ss}-Bonnet theorem for $Q^o$, so we pass to its projective closure $Q\subseteq\PP^{n+1}$, defined by the equation $\sum_{i=1}^{n+1}a_ix_i^2=x_0^2$, and let $Q^\infty\subseteq Q$ be the hyperplane section defined by $x_0=0$.
+For a smooth $k$-variety $X$ and a rank $r$ vector bundle $E$ on $X$, one has an Euler class $e(E)$ in the (twisted) Chow-Witt group $\CHW^n(X,\det^{-1}(E))$.
+In our case, the tangent-normal sequence for $T_{Q^o}$ gives a canonical isomorphism $\det T_{Q^o}\cong \sO_{Q^o}$, which induces an isomorphism $\CHW^n(Q^o, \det^{-1}T_{Q^o})\cong \CHW^n(Q^o)$ with the untwisted version of the Chow-Witt group, giving us our Euler class $e(T_{Q^o})\in\CHW^n(Q^o)$.
+A fundamental result of Morel \cite[\S~8.2]{Mor12} says that for a smooth affine $k$-scheme $X$ of dimension $n$ over a perfect field $k$ and a rank $n$ vector bundle $E$ over $X$, $E$ admits a non-vanishing section if and only if the Euler class $e(E)$ vanishes (in this form, the result also relies on work of Asok-Fasel \cite{AF16} and Asok-Hoyois-Wendt \cite{AHW17}, see Theorem~\ref{thm:Morel_criterion} for the discussion).